epanov1602/CommandRevSwerve/docs/Adding_Intake.md

         self.intake.intakeGamepiece(self.speed)

     def isFinished(self) -> bool:
-        return False  # never finishes, you should use it with "withTimeout(...)"
+        return False  # never finishes, so you should use it with ".withTimeout(...)" or with "button.whileTrue(...)"

     def execute(self):
         pass